 Putting inclusion at the heart of your brand communications

 At psLondon, we have always been audience focused – always putting ourselves in the shoes of our clients’ customers.
-We’ve always understood that putting yourselves in the mindsets of others is fundamental to marketing.
+We know that putting ourselves in the mindsets of others is fundamental to marketing.
 We’ve worked with a number of organisations to truly identify the nuances of their audiences beyond socio-demographic markers, such as the University of Bradford.
 We know that just ‘putting yourselves in others’ shoes is no longer enough.

 In this report you will find: